Making Movies Make Sense is the all-new interactive resource to help you run film viewing and filmmaking activities with children and young people.

 Making Movies Make Sense shows you

-- Key principles: camera, lighting, sound and editing
+- Key principles: using the camera, plus simple lighting, sound and editing principles and techniques

 - practical activities for classroom and out-of-school contexts

-Making Movies Make Sense is illustrated with dozens of video clips and still images.
+Making Movies Make Sense is illustrated with dozens of specially shot video clips and still images.
 The DVD-ROM version also includes printable PDFs and unedited films for users to edit.